-Between the lines environmental diplomacy and critical thinking.
-Adaptively managed.
+Between the lines environmental diplomacy, critical thinking, adaptively managed.

-In an age of megaphone diplomacy, reductionist petitions, polarising campaigns, inflammatory media headlines, there is a risk of losing an ability to communicate nuanced issues while not eroding trust in maintaining dialogue in private.
+In an age of megaphone diplomacy, single issue petitions, polarising campaigns, reductionist media headlines, we may lose the ability to communicate nuanced issues while maintaining trust with diverse audiences.

 Thinking outside the narrative